PaloAltoNetworks/panos-query-scripts/README.md

 ## brute force exceptions

-Both a set and xml/api model to add a set of brute force exceptions to a named vulnerability security profile.
+Set commands to add a set of brute force exceptions to a named vulnerability security profile.

 `NOTE:` the IDs used in this configuration are based on a list from a